byrpatrick/api_standard-library_golang_hello-world/README.md

 - Locate the "Identifier" field and copy its value.

+- Paste the Auth0 domain value as the value of `auth0-audience` in `env.yaml`.

 Now, follow these steps to get the Auth0 Domain value:

 ![Get the Auth0 Domain to configure an API](https://images.ctfassets.net/23aumh6u8s0i/37J4EUXKJWZxHIyxAQ8SYI/d968d967b5e954fc400163638ac2625f/get-the-auth0-domain)